Charpy impact test: Quantitative results

 The quantitative result of the impact tests the energy needed to fracture a material and can be used to measure the toughness of the material.
 There is a connection to the yield strength but it cannot be expressed by a standard formula.
 Also, the strain rate may be studied and analyzed for its effect on fracture.

 The ductile-brittle transition temperature (DBTT) may be derived from the temperature where the energy needed to fracture the material drastically changes.
 However, in practice there is no sharp transition and it is difficult to obtain a precise transition temperature (it is really a transition region).
 An exact DBTT may be empirically derived in many ways: a specific absorbed energy, change in aspect of fracture (such as 50% of the area is cleavage), etc.

 Qualitative results

 The qualitative results of the impact test can be used to determine the ductility of a material.
 If the material breaks on a flat plane, the fracture was brittle, and if the material breaks with jagged edges or shear lips, then the fracture was ductile.
-Usually, a material does not break in just one way or the other and thus comparing the jagged to flat surface areas of the fracture will give an estimate of the percentage of ductile and brittle fracture.
+Usually, a material does not break in just one way or the other hence comparing the jagged to flat surface areas of the fracture will give an estimate of the percentage of ductile and brittle fracture.